 There they will be subject to a process where items are washed at temperatures which provide heat disinfection.
-This along with the dilution of effect of the washing and rinsing process should render laundry safe.
+This along with the dilution of effect of the washing and rinsing process must render laundry safe.

-Mop Laundering Schedule
+Mop Laundering Record

 Cleaning Schedules